 - Maintain good hygiene

 There’s much more you can do besides these three items, but these are the main considerations.

 First, limit the amount of people in your trick-or-treating group.
 Many kids like to hit the neighborhood with a pack of their friends, but try to limit your groups to three or four kids this year.

 Bring along hand sanitizer so you can clean up multiple times throughout the night.
 It would be great if you can wipe your hands off after every home.

 This is perhaps the easiest day of the year to wear a mask.
 However, understand that many Halloween masks aren’t going to provide the necessary protection.
 Plan ahead and incorporate your everyday mask into the costume — either wearing it underneath your spooky mask, or working it into your overall look.

 5. Explore New Ways of Handing Out Candy

 Inviting people to your home for candy might seem like a risky move.
 However, there are two ways you can go about doing this while giving yourself the best chance at staying safe.

 The first method is to put the treats outside.
 You can prepare individual bags of treats that can be left on a small table on your porch, or perhaps even a chair.
 These will need to be restocked as the night goes on.
 Another option is to simply fill a bowl with individually-wrapped candies.
 However, this means many people will be sticking their hands into a singular area which has the potential to create problems.

 The second method is to hand out the candy yourself.
-However, you’re going to need to wear a mask and use hand sanitizer after every visitor.
+However, you’re going to need to wear a mask and use hand sanitizer often.